2009 New York's 23rd congressional district special election: Background

 New York's 23rd congressional district had historically been one of the most Republican districts in the United States.
 The district's seat had been in Republican hands since 1873.
 The far northern portion of the district—including the largest city, Watertown—had not been represented by a Democrat since the 1850s.
-In parts of the district, the last non-Republican to represent the district had been a Whig.
+The last non-Republican to represent some parts of the district had been a Whig.
 McHugh was first elected in 1992, and was reelected eight times with over 60% of the vote, including running unopposed in 2002.

 Although McHugh was consistently elected with over 60% of the vote, in recent years the district had been more competitive in United States presidential elections.
-George W. Bush narrowly carried the district in both 2004 against John Kerry, 51%–47%.
+George W. Bush narrowly carried the district in 2004 against John Kerry, 51% to 47%.
 However, Gore narrowly defeated Bush in what was then the 24th district in 2000, repeating Bill Clinton's victory there in 1996.
-Barack Obama defeated John McCain in the district 52%–47% in 2008.
+Barack Obama defeated John McCain in the district 52% to 47% in 2008.

 Democrats had also recently done well in the district at the state level.
 In a 2008 special election for New York's 48th State Senate district (which is coextensive with the northwestern portion of the 23rd congressional district and includes Watertown), Democratic Assemblyman Darrel Aubertine defeated heavily favored Republican Assemblyman Will Barclay.
 Aubertine became the first Democrat to represent what is now the 48th Senate district in over a century.

 On September 29, 2009, New York Governor David Paterson issued a proclamation setting the special election to fill the vacancy for November 3, 2009, to coincide with the 2009 general election.
 New York law does not provide for a primary election in cases of a special election for a vacant House seat.
 Instead, each party's nominee is chosen by that party's county leaders within the district.